-Children are taught spelling rules and patterns as part of their daily phonic lessons; in discrete spelling lessons (Spelling Shed Programme for Year 2) and within the context of reading and writing activities.
+Children are taught spelling rules and patterns as part of their daily phonic lessons; in discrete spelling lessons and within the context of reading and writing activities.
 Spelling patterns, tricky words and high-frequency word lists are available in all classrooms.
 Key vocabulary is available on either working walls, on interactive whiteboard charts or word banks.
 Children are always reminded to write these words correctly and are taught how to check their work regularly, self-editing throughout the writing process.
 Vocabulary, grammar, punctuation and spelling activities are taught both within the 'Five a day starter' at the beginning of an English lesson and, where necessary, discreetly as a lesson.